women spending time alone enjoying a shower and self care time.

 It is important to take time every day to be mindful of your mental health and get outside for a break.
 It’s a simple act of self care that doesn’t cost anything and can be done almost anywhere.

 We’re all feeling the pressure of work and/or school, which can often lead to feelings of exhaustion, stress, and even depression.
-The best thing that you can do for yourself is take some time to relax by getting outdoors.
+The best thing you can do for yourself is take some time to relax by getting outdoors.

-There are many activities that you can enjoy outdoors like hiking, biking, fishing, skiing, cross-country skiing, snowshoeing, surfing or kayaking.
-These activities will give your mind a much needed break from the worries of everyday life.
+There are many activities that you can enjoy outdoors like hiking, biking, fishing, skiing, cross-country skiing, snowshoeing, surfing, or kayaking.

 someone pouring water into a glass of water